RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Science/Branches/Astronomy.md

 # History
 ## God-War Era
-The [[God-War Era]] was an age of few sciences, including a lack of practiced astronomy.
+The [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era]] was an age of few sciences, including a lack of practiced astronomy.
 However, to ignore this era is ignorant.
 The God-War is responsible for the creation of a majority of the stars in the sky, and some of the earliest [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Astronomer|astronomers]] were highly influential to the modern study.

 ## Post-War Era